 Back when everyone was a hunter-gatherer, the ability to give animals and inanimate objects imaginary human characteristics was very helpful.

 Yes, anthropomorphism probably played an important role in cat domestication.
-One reason we didn’t drive away the wildcats was because their appearance triggered something parental in us.
+One likely reason we didn’t drive away the African wildcats that first approached was that their appearance triggered something parental in us.

 The story continues today.
-And just as proper Victorian ladies fed their cats cream and breadcrumbs boiled for hours with fish, we health-conscious moderns fill our cat’s bowl with high-nutrient, preservative-free food and give it vitamins as well as heart-shaped treats on Valentine’s Day.
+Just as proper Victorian ladies fed their cats cream and breadcrumbs boiled for hours with fish, we health-conscious moderns fill our cat’s bowl with high-nutrient, preservative-free food and give it vitamins as well as heart-shaped treats on Valentine’s Day.

 Not to mention parties.